nworbde/dStar/README.md

 ### What the installation does
 For each module, the install script

-  1. Downloads, verifies, and installs to the `data` directory the necessary data files
+  1. Downloads, verifies, and installs to the `data` directory the necessary data files.
+Note that the `md5` utility is used first for checking data integrity.
+This may be an issue on linux systems which prefer `md5sum`.
+If so, edit the `fetch_data` scripts.
   2. Compiles each module as a library.
   3. Performs a test of each module and compares the output against a sample.
 A deviation from allowed tolerances results in a install failure.
   4. Installs the library and module files into the top-level `install` and `lib` directories.